abra-code/replay/README.md

 - concurrent file operations for fastest execution
 - serial file operations supported if a sequence is required
 - designed to replace custom shell scripts serially moving/copying files around
-- self contained code - not calling external binaries to preform file operations
+- self contained code - not calling external binaries to perform file operations
 - supports cloning on APFS so duplicates don't take unnecessary space on disk

-If it sounds a bit like an installer or package extractor it's becuase that's what it's designed to be used for.
+If it sounds a bit like an installer or package extractor it's because that's what it's designed to be used for.

 Type `replay --help` in Terminal to learn more:
 ```